hav4ik/hav4ik.github.io/articles/_posts/2019-01-22-mtl-a-practical-survey.md

 Traditionally, the development of Multi-Task Learning was aimed to improve the generalization of multiple task predictors by jointly training them, while allowing some sort of knowledge transfer and between them [(Caruana, 1997)][caruana1997].
 If you, for example, train a *surface normal prediction* model and *depth prediction* model together, they will definitely share mutually-benefitial features together [(Eigen et al. 2015)][eigen-dnl].
 This motivation is clearly inspired by natural intelligence &mdash; living creatures in an remarkable way can easily learn a task by leveraging the knowledge from other tasks.
 A broader generalization of this idea is called [Lifelong Learning][lifelong-learning], in which different tasks are not even learned simultaneously.

-However, as [**engineers**][im-an-engineer], why should we care about leveraging diverse features from different tasks when we can just [*slap that AI*][slapping] with more data?
-If you are an engineer from *big [AF][as-fuck]* companies like Google, Samsung, Microsoft, etc. then *Hell Yeah* you've got a *ton* of cash to *splash out* on labellers!
-Just hire them to get more data.
-Thus, our main motivation for Multi-Task learning are less obvious, but even more important from an engineering and consumer standpoint:
+For [engineers][im-an-engineer], there is more to it than just knowledge sharing between tasks.
+The reasons why we want to do Multi-Task Learning are:

 -  **To optimize multiple objectives at once.** For instance, in [GANs][gan], it is shown in various tasks that often incorporating additonal loss functions can yield much better results ([Isola et al. 2017][pix2pix]; [Wang et al. 2018][vid2vid]).
 A [regularization term][regularization] can also be considered as additional objective.

 -  **To reduce the cost of running multiple models**.
 In mobile apps, we want to perform more intelligent tasks with less hardware requirements.
 How can we further speed up the 5 models that are already optimized both in size and speed?
 Oh, yeah, we can merge all of them into a single Multi-Task model!

+-  **To improve the accuracy on each task**.
+We hope that the tasks will share mutually-benefitial features.
+This is an active area of research, that is currently limited, unfortunately, to our understanding of neural representation.

-In this article, I will only focus on the two motivation above.
-The *motto* of this article is: *simple as instant noodle*, i.e. easy to implement and effective as heck!
-This blog post serves me as a lecture note as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.
-For a more comprehensive survey that gives you a bird-eye-view on a whole field of MTL and focused on the *mutually-benefitial sharing* aspect of Multi-Task Learning, it is recommended to read [Ruder's (2017)][ruder-mtl] paper.
+The *motto* of this article is: **simple as instant noodle**, i.e. I will only describe methods that are easy to implement and effective as heck!
+This article serves me as a lecture note as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.
+For a more comprehensive survey with a bird-eye-view on the whole field of MTL and more focused on the *mutually-benefitial sharing* aspect of Multi-Task Learning, it is recommended to read [Ruder's (2017)][ruder-mtl] paper.

 [vid2vid]: https://tcwang0509.github.io/vid2vid/
 [pix2pix]: https://phillipi.github.io/pix2pix/